-Principle 1: Advance Health Equity: We must develop and implement data exchange policies, processes and programs to better understand and address health inequities and disparities.
+Principle 1: Advance Health Equity: We must develop and implement data exchange policies, processes and programs to better understand and address health inequities and disparities among all Californians.

-- We should support the standardized collection, exchange and use of data that allows us to identify underserved and underrepresented populations, including demographic information about race, ethnicity, preferred spoken and written language, sexual orientation, gender identity, and disability. - We should design health information collection, exchange, and use policies and programs to meet the diverse needs of all Californians; older and younger residents, people from diverse cultures and communities, people with diverse abilities and disabilities, and people across a range of income levels, languages spoken and health literacy. - We must ensure that all providers within the care continuum, including health care and human service organizations who serve historically marginalized populations have the opportunity for full and equal access to the health information they need to support electronic health information exchange to support patient health.
+- We should support the standardized collection, exchange and use of data that allows us to identify underserved and underrepresented populations, including demographic information about race, ethnicity, preferred spoken and written language, sexual orientation, gender identity, and disability. - We should support and integrate standardized collection, exchange, and use of data related to social and environmental determinants of health, such as food and housing insecurity, which account for 80-90 percent of an individual's health status. - We should design health information collection, exchange, and use policies and programs to serve and meet the diverse needs of all Californians, without barriers or diminished function or quality for some, including; older and younger residents, people from diverse cultures and communities, people with diverse abilities and disabilities, and people across a range of income levels, languages spoken and health literacy. - We must ensure that health care and human service organizations who servinge historically marginalized populations have the opportunity for full and equal access to the health information they need to support electronic health information exchange and use to support patient and population health.

-Principle 2: Make Data Available to Drive Decisions and Outcomes: We must exchange actionable and timely information within and across health and human service sectors to better understand conditions at the level of the individual, within our communities, and across populations, and the impact of our programs so that we may identify opportunities and implement solutions that improve quality, experience and outcomes of care and services.
+Principle 2: Make Data Available to Drive Decisions and Outcomes: We must exchange actionable and timely information within and across health and human service sectors to better understand and manage conditions at the level of the individual, within our communities, and across populations; to evaluate and the impact of our programs; and to so that we may identify opportunities and implement solutions that improve quality, experience and outcomes of care and services.

-- We must use the tools we have to exchange patient electronic health information when doing so has the potential to benefit the consumer and is allowable by law. - We must not treat patient data as a strategic or competitive asset that may be withheld to protect its value. - We must share requested electronic health information with other health and human service organizations to support the collection, exchange, and use of data for defined purposes, including treatment, payment, and health care operations, to the extent allowable by law and in accordance with individuals' preferences. - We must practice data reciprocity, sharing health information with other requesting organizations as readily as we receive it.
+- We must use the tools we have to exchange patient electronic health information when doing so has the potential to benefit the consumer and is allowable by law. - We must not treat patient data as a strategic or competitive asset that may be withheld to protect its value. - We must share requested electronic health information with other health and human service organizations to support the collection, exchange, and use of data for defined purposes, including treatment, payment, and health care operations, to the extent allowable by law and in accordance with individuals' preferences.